-For financial reporting purposes, the District is considered a special-purpose government engaged in business-type activities.
-Accordingly, the District's basic financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
-Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred.
+Basis of Presentation and Accounting: For financial reporting purposes, the District is considered a special-purpose government engaged only in business-type activities as defined by GASB.
+Under this model, the District's financial statements provide a comprehensive entity-wide perspective at the District's financial position and activities.
+Accordingly, the District's financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
+Under the accrual basis, revenues are recognized when earned and expenses are recorded when the obligation has been incurred.
 All significant intra-agency transactions have been eliminated.
+The budgetary and financial accounts of the District are recorded and maintained in accordance with the Chancellor's Office's Budget and Accounting Manual.